 Winter Elopement Ideas for the Less Adventurous

 But maybe you’re not up to any of those activities, or maybe would just prefer something more tranquil and quiet.
 Perhaps a mini road trip to a few gorgeous locations is more your speed.
 Just don’t forget the snacks!
 A private cabin, lodge, or AirBnB is also a fantastic option if you desire an undisturbed day spent sitting by a fire and relaxing with one another.
+I also love when you can have a space like this where you can be more intimate together like taking a shower/bubble bath together or soak in the hot tub!
 You could even hire a private chef for some awesome food cooked just for you.